misslivirose/sentiment-visualization/readme.md

-# Untitled Sentiment Visualization Project
+# The Data Introspection Project

-The Untitled Sentiment Visualization Project (USVP) is the latest in my attempts to make something interesting out of my personal social media archives.
+The Data Introspection Project is the latest in my attempts to make something interesting out of my personal social media archives.
 Right now, the project consists of a few scripts that I use to consolidate data and information from Facebook and LinkedIn, create a local SQL database, and use a locally running ollama instance to assign a single word sentiment to each message/post.

 ![sentiment wordcloud](sentiment_wordcloud.png)